top of page

 ...& deeply Personal.

 'The Mishmi Trail' is NOT a commercial "tour package" but a personal passion project.
-The program is crafted to support my friends in the Idu Mishmi community in their efforts to protect their homeland from mass tourism and unsustainable development.
+The program is crafted to support my Mishmi friends' efforts against mass tourism and unsustainable development.

 Stays